-Both employers and participants increased the level of contributions to the plan with the average participant contribution rising to \$180 per pay period.
-Total contributions to the 401(k) Plan rose approximately 7% or \$38 million over the prior year.
-Roth contributions (a component of total contributions) picked up significantly, increasing by approximately 17% in 2018 as compared to 2017.
-Distributions to participants and beneficiaries increased by approximately \$77 million, or approximately 15% with retired and terminated employees seeking distributions.
+Both employers and participants increased the level of contributions to the plan with the average participant contribution rising to \$188 per pay period.
+Total contributions to the 401(k) Plan rose approximately 5.1% or approximately \$29 million over the prior year.
+Distributions to participants and beneficiaries increased by approximately \$45 million, or approximately 7.8% with retired and terminated employees seeking distributions.
 Both lump sum and systematic forms of distributions increased over the prior year.

-We are not aware of any other currently known facts, decisions or conditions that are expected to have a significant impact on fiduciary net position or changes in fiduciary net position as of December 31, 2018.
-However, financial markets reversed course in the first quarter of 2019 with all major indices showing strong performance.
+We are not aware of any other currently known facts, decisions or conditions that are expected to have a significant impact on fiduciary net position or changes in fiduciary net position as of December 31, 2019.